petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 ![Verify that the permissions configured at the site level appear here.](./setting-default-permissions/images/05.png)

 !!! important
-    This feature is currently behind a release feature flag (LPD-21265).
+    Currently, this feature is behind a release feature flag (LPD-21265).
 Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.